JaysonAlbert/SimMe/README.md

 - use ItChat-UOS to connect wechat
 - use wechaty as the Chat Bot framework
-- use gemma 2b as fundemental model
+- use gemma 2b as base model
-- use Lara/Q-Lora to fintune the model
+- use Lara/Q-Lora to Fine-Tune the model

 ## Environment